brwnj/umitools/README.md

 ## Trim the UMI

-Incorporate the UMI into the read sequence in order to later identify among mapped reads.
+Incorporate the UMI into the read name in order to later identify while processing mapped reads.
 ```
 umitools trim --end 5 unprocessed_fastq NNNNNV > out.fq
 ```